go.to/

 Solo pro tve oci - the album

-Helena worked hard in the recording studio in 1986.
-The first album release was"Solo pro tve oci" (Solo for your eyes).
-The album contained 12 modern arranged songs written by Helmut Sickel (8), Helena's brother Jiri Vondracek (3) and Jan Neckar (1).
-The recording sessions for the album were completed on 12 September 1986.
+In 1986 Helena recorded two albums.
+The first release was entitled "Solo pro tve oci" (Solo for your eyes) and it featured 12 modern arranged songs written by Helmut Sickel (8), Helena's brother Jiri Vondracek (3) and Jan Neckar (1).
+The recording sessions for the album were completed on September 12th, 1986.

 Helena describes the album as a modern techno-pop piece with the sound achieved with help of available technical resources by that time.